 Struggling to build your food supply?
-Learn how to find free food and stretch your budget.
+Discover how to find free food and make your budget go further.
 Don’t miss out on these money-saving tips!

 Your food supply is essential for survival.
 We must find alternate ways to build a stockpile when money is tight.